Most white paper readers want content directed right to them.

 - Sidebars (mini-articles within the same piece)

 - In-line definitions (like the one above for sidebars)

 - A glossary of terms

 But this may look clunky and interfere with your message.

 This means creating a slightly different version of the same base document for each different audience.

 This strategy can be a win-win-win for everyone.

-For a B2B white paper publisher, cloning generates much better-targeted content at an attractive discount.
+For a B2B white paper sponsor, cloning generates much better-targeted content at an attractive discount.